rohanbalamkar/Major-Project/README.md

 Required Commands to ruun on terminal before running the files

 ## for Debian
-  1.sudo apt update
+  +sudo apt update
-  2.sudo apt install libzbar0
+  +sudo apt install libzbar0

 ## For Mac
   brew install zbar